aruba-uxi/uxi-terraform-provider-hpeuxi/pkg/config-api-client/docs/GroupsGetItem.md

 ### NewGroupsGetItem

-`func NewGroupsGetItem(id string, name string, parent NullableParent, path string, type_ string, ) *GroupsGetItem`
+`func NewGroupsGetItem(id string, name string, parent NullableGroupsGetParent, path string, type_ string, ) *GroupsGetItem`

 NewGroupsGetItem instantiates a new GroupsGetItem object This constructor will assign default values to properties that have it defined,